 UGT1A7 is involved in inactivating cancer-causing agents present in tobacco smoke .

 A meta-analysis of 22 studies with over 9000 people found that UGT1A7*3 was associated with increased risk of liver, lung, and bladder cancer risk in Asians .

 This variant has also been linked with chronic pancreas inflammation and pancreatic cancer in a study of 433 people .

 This variant is known as the UGT2B15*2 variant.

-UGT2B17 deletion is more common in Asians (67%) than Whites (9%) [R].
+UGT2B17 deletion is more common in Asians (67%) than Whites (9%) .

-Finally, there is a study showing that UGT2B17 deletion is not associated with cancer risks (meta-analysis, 14 studies, 5,732 cases and 5,112 controls) [R].
+However, there is a study that found no association of UGT2B17 deletion and cancer risks (meta-analysis, 14 studies, 5,732 cases, and 5,112 controls) .

-People without UGT2B17 tend to have higher bone mineral density (2,379 women) [R].
+A study of over 2.3k women found that those without UGT2B17 tended to have higher bone mineral density .

 Accordingly, a genome-wide copy variation study of over 3k people has found a link between UGT2B17 and osteoporosis .

 However, there are also studies that found no link between UGT2B17 and osteoporosis (1,347 elderly women) .